EmpathyBytes/scavenger-hunt-app/types/updated_readme.md

 # Scavenger Hunt App for Georgia Tech

-## Firebase CRUD Requirements and Rules for User, Session, Team, Artifact, and Verification Objects
+## Firebase CRUD Requirements and Rules for User, Session, Artifact, and Verification Objects

 ### Key Object Relationships and Rules Overview